stellatechnologies/CriticalityAnalysis/README.md

 Application utilizes a Python Flask backend for all calculations with a Electrum - NodeJS frontend for the graphical user interface.

-This Criticality Analysis tool will accept data that conforms to the Cyber Data Schema v1.0 and expects the following Objects: Mission, MissionHierarchy, OperationalData, MissionData.
+This Criticality Analysis tool will accept data that conforms to the Cyber Data Schema v2.0.0 and expects the following Objects: Mission, OperationalData, MissionData.

 As of 01OCT24, the tool does not take into account different "importance" rankings for individual missions, does not account for Safety-Critical attributes, nor handles multi-tiered Operational Data (in theory a GPS data could be needed for navigation files as well as weapon tract files and this dependency likely has analytical relevancy).